 The Economics of Energy Efficiency vs. Renewable Energy

 There’s understandably a lot of excitement about photovoltaics, solar water heaters, geothermal heat pumps and other sources of renewable energy for the home.
-We all want to be self-sufficient.
-It’s part of our national psyche.
-And, particularly for the environmentally motivated among us, the desire to reduce our dependence on traditional energy sources is strong.

 But when looking at potential energy upgrades for your home, you should keep in mind a few important considerations: